Green River College

 Collaborative Design (5)

-Software developers collaborate with clients, interaction designers, and end-users to design user interfaces, while working with technical team members to design the internal architecture and components of the software.
-Topics include prototyping, usability, design notations, design patterns, reuse, and design for change.
+Software developers collaborate with technical team members to design the internal architecture and components of the software.
+Topics include design notations, design patterns, refactoring, and design for change.
 Emphasis on design communication, design integrity, design tradeoffs, and negotiation.
 PREREQUISITE: IT 301 and IT 305; or instructor's permission.

 Secure Development Practices (5)

 Information security is the practice of defending information from unauthorized access, use, disclosure, or destruction.
 Presents a holistic approach to addressing security in the entire software development lifecycle, not just as an afterthought.
 Topics include security as a non-functional requirement, security in multi-tier software architectures, secure coding practices, and testing techniques.
 PREREQUISITE: IT 328.